 A Fortune 100 defense contractor in Office of Congressional Ethics inquiry into campaign contributions.

 Michael J. Dell is a leading trial and appellate lawyer who has been successfully resolving business disputes for his clients for more than 30 years.
-Mr. Dell represents corporations, accounting and financial services firms, and individuals in civil litigation in state and federal courts, in internal investigations, and in connection with investigations and enforcement proceedings before government and regulatory agencies, including the SEC and the PCAOB.
-His work on behalf of his clients involves a broad range of business matters, including securities, accountants’ and auditors’ liability, commercial, real estate and insurance, patents and intellectual property, false claims act, ERISA, fiduciary and employment, antitrust, and trusts and estates lawsuits.
-A skilled advocate, Mr. Dell has extensive experience representing clients in alternative dispute resolution proceedings, including arbitrations and mediations before the Financial Industry Regulatory Authority (FINRA), the American Arbitration Association, the International Center for Dispute Resolution, JAMS, the CPR Institute for Dispute Resolution, and other ADR forums.
+Mr. Dell represents corporations, accounting and financial services firms, and individuals in civil litigation in state and federal courts, in internal investigations, and in connection with investigations and enforcement proceedings before government and regulatory agencies, including the Securities and Exchange Commission and the Public Company Accounting Oversight Board.
+His work on behalf of his clients involves a broad range of business matters including securities, accountants’ and auditors’ liability, commercial, real estate and insurance, patents and intellectual property, false claims act, ERISA, fiduciary and employment, antitrust, and trusts and estates lawsuits.
+A skilled advocate, Mr. Dell has extensive experience representing clients in alternative dispute resolution proceedings, including arbitrations and mediations before FINRA (the Financial Industry Regulatory Authority), the American Arbitration Association, the International Center for Dispute Resolution, JAMS, the CPR Institute for Dispute Resolution and other ADR forums.
 Although he most often represents defendants, Mr. Dell has secured many judgments and settlements on behalf of plaintiffs.

 J.D., magna cum laude, Harvard Law School, 1978